-Since taking over in July of 2006, Kevin Robinson has transformed the Memphis track and field/cross country program into a perennial Conference USA contender and national power.
-In all, Robinson has seen his student-athletes set more than 40 school records, earn 51 C-USA individual titles and pile up more than 258 All-Conference USA performances in his seven years at the helm.
+Since taking over in July of 2006, Kevin Robinson has transformed the Memphis track and field/cross country program into a perennial conference contender and national power.
+In all, Robinson has seen his student-athletes set more than 56 school records, earn 57 individual Conference USA titles and pile up more than 285 All-C-USA performances in his eight years at the helm.

 Under Robinson's tutelage, the men's program has shown tremendous consistency.
-The Tigers have posted top-five indoor finishes five years and top-five outdoor performances four times.
-Robinson's 2007 outdoor squad -- his first season as head coach -- won the C-USA Championships crown, the first in the program's history.
+The Tigers have posted top-five indoor finishes six years and top-five outdoor performances five times.
+Robinson's 2007 outdoor squad -- his first season as head coach -- won the C-USA Championship crown, the first in the program's history.

-On the women's side, Robinson has guided the Lady Tigers to four top-five finishes at the C-USA Indoor Championships.
-One of those top-five performances was a third-place showing at the 2008 indoors, the highest finish in program history.
+On the women's side, Robinson has guided the Lady Tigers to five top-five finishes at the C-USA Indoor Championships.
+One of those top-five performances was a second-place showing at the 2013 C-USA Indoor Championships, the highest finish in women's program history.

 Just as impressive last season was the program's accomplishments in the classroom.
-Both the men's and women's squads received United States Track and Field and Cross Country Coaches Association (USTFCCCA) All-Academic Teams honors, with four student-athletes -- Monica Mason, Laura Toldy, Cyarra Wells, Tom Willcox -- receiving USTFCCCA individual recognition.
+Both the men's and women's squads received the 2013 United States Track and Field and Cross Country Coaches Association (USTFCCCA) All-Academic Teams honors, with 12 student-athletes (eight women and four men) receiving USTFCCCA individual recognition.

-Robinson's cross country squads saw similar success in the classroom, receiving 2011 USTFCCCA All-Academic Team honors.
-The women's and men's teams posted 3.34 and 3.59 GPA, respectively.
-Of the 147 men's programs to achieve USTFCCCA All-Academic status, the Tigers ranked third.
+Robinson's cross country squads saw similar success in the classroom, receiving 2012 USTFCCCA All-Academic Team honors for the second straight year.
+The women's and men's teams posted a 3.65 and a 3.37 GPA, respectively.
+Of the 145 men's programs to achieve USTFCCCA All-Academic status, the Tigers ranked first.

 Robinson returned to his alma mater in 2002 as an assistant and was promoted to head coach in the summer of 2006.
-In his 10-year coaching association with the program, Robinson has had nine student-athletes compete in 22 NCAA Championships events and has seen his competitors earn 14 All-America citations, with the most recent being Georgio Lynwood (2012) and Richard Lowe (2011).
+In his 11-year coaching association with the program, Robinson has had 19 student-athletes compete in 29 NCAA Championships events and has seen his competitors earn 19 All-America citations.

-Prior to Lynwood and Lowe, Robinson coached quite possibly the program's four top field competitors in Seffen Nerdal, Susan King, Gaute Myklebust and Gail Lee
+Robinson coached quite possibly the program's four top field competitors in Steffen Nerdal, Susan King, Gaute Myklebust and Gail Lee.

 The previous year (2009), Nerdal made Memphis track and field history, becoming the program's first male indoor All-American.
 Nerdal, who was the first male athlete to advance to the NCAA Indoors in 25 years, finished second in the weight throw.